sajjadalijokhio/Chatbot_FlaskPython/README.md

 This is a simple chatbot implementation using Flask, NLTK (Natural Language Toolkit), HTML, CSS, and JavaScript.
 The chatbot can respond to user inputs with predefined patterns and provide a conversational interface through a web page.

 ## Acknowledgments
-This project was created as an educational example and demonstration of using the Flask and NLTK libraries to build a simple customized Chatbot.
+This project was created as an educational example and demonstration, during my internship at SYNC INTERN'S, of using the Flask and NLTK libraries to build a simple customized Chatbot.
 Enjoy using the ChatBuddy!

 ## Prerequisites